okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-plan-embedded-upgrades/main/index.md

 ## What’s your scenario?

-While it isn’t possible to exactly document every upgrade scenario, the following main stages cover the most common scenarios.
+While it isn’t possible to fully document every upgrade scenario, the following stages cover the most common scenarios.
 These steps are't all-inclusive.
 See the associated documentation in each stage for more detailed steps that you can use to plan and prioritize your process.

 * [Redirecting to the Okta-hosted Sign-In Widget](#update-the-okta-hosted-sign-in-widget)
 * [Embedding our Sign-In Widget](#update-the-embedded-sign-in-widget)